Thelymitra rubra: Taxonomy and naming

 Thelymitra rubra was first formally described in 1882 by Robert Fitzgerald and the description was published in The Gardeners' Chronicle.
 The specific epithet (rubra) is a Latin word meaning "red".

 Distribution and habitat

-The salmon sun orchid grows in forest, heath and coastal scrub.
+Salmon sun orchid grows in forest, heath and coastal scrub.
 It occurs in southern New South Wales, south-eastern South Australia and in Tasmania but is most widespread and common in all but the north-west of Victoria.
 Tasmanian specimens usually have a few hair-like strands on the sides of the column.